 The Voices He Hears

-The Voices He Hears satirizes the phenomenon of epistemic closure through its examplar, Donald Trump.
-Its osentatious gold frame contains a small screen upon which the former President fidgets behind a podium labeled “Tell Me”, mounted above a brass plaque commemorating the “Most Presidential all-time Greatest Listening Tour.”
+The Voices He Hears examines epistemic closure through its examplar, Donald Trump.
+Its osentatious gold frame surrounds a screen which shows the President fidgeting behind a podium labeled “Tell Me”, which is mounted above a brass plaque commemorating the “Most Presidential all-time Greatest Listening Tour.”
 A microphone extends from below the frame, soliciting input from viewers, but whenever a viewer speaks into it they are loudly interrupted by audio of conservative media stars and politicians praising the President, which he responds to approvingly.
 This frustrating interaction emphasizes the absurdities and delusions reinforced by the closed loop of conservative media, as well as the danger of granting power to, in the words of former Secretary of State Rex Tillerson, “a fucking idiot.”

 Millennial Mandala